remocons/otpus/README.md

 ## Async functions using WebCrypto API

 **Secure context**: This feature is available only in secure contexts (HTTPS), in some or all supporting browsers.
+[MDN SubtleCrypto](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto)
 **Node.js**: The Web Cryptography API implementation has landed as an experimental feature in Node.js 15.0.0.( current status: Stability: 1 - Experimental.)
+[Implementing the Web Cryptography API for Node.js Core](https://www.nearform.com/blog/implementing-the-web-cryptography-api-for-node-js-core/)

 ### encrypt()